Ovarian Cancer: The Basics

-When your healthcare provider suspects ovarian cancer, they will order further tests like a pelvic exam, blood tests, transvaginal ultrasound, and surgery.
-Surgery is the only way to truly diagnose and stage ovarian cancer.
+When your healthcare provider thinks you may have ovarian cancer, they will order tests like a pelvic exam, blood tests, transvaginal ultrasound, and surgery.
+Surgery is the only way to diagnose and stage ovarian cancer.

 To plan treatment, ovarian cancer is given a stage and grade.
 The stage of the cancer is from 1-4 (I to IV), with 1 being the smallest size of tumor, and 4 being the largest size of tumor that has also spread to other places in the body.
 The stage is based on:

 - Size and place of the tumor.

-- Whether cancer cells are found in the lymph nodes.
+- If cancer cells are found in the lymph nodes.

-- Whether cancer cells are found in other places of the body.
+- If cancer cells are found in other places of the body.

 “Grade” means how different the cells look under a microscope.
 Grade 1 tumors look the most normal, while grades 3 and 4 appear less normal and may be more aggressive.

 Ovarian cancer treatment almost always uses surgery to find, stage, and remove as much cancer as the provider can.
 The type of surgery will depend on the stage of the cancer and if the woman would like to be able to have children in the future.
 Surgery may also be done to ease problems from the cancer in its later stages.

 Other treatments may be:

 - Radiation may be used after surgery to kill cancer cells or to keep cancer from coming back.
 In later disease, it may be used to help symptoms.

 - Chemotherapy may be used after surgery to kill cancer cells and stop the cancer from coming back (called recurrence).

 This article is a basic guide to ovarian cancer.
 You can learn more about ovarian cancer and treatment by using the links below.